Privacy and personal information

 Your rights of access to and correction of any personal information we hold about you are subject to the procedures set out in the Privacy Act.

 - Accessing your information or obtaining a copy of your information: You may request confirmation of whether or not we hold any personal information about you and you may request access to your personal information that we hold.
-If you request to access your information, we take steps to confirm your identity.
+If you request access to your information, we take steps to confirm your identity.
 This might involve asking you some security questions and checking your identity documents.
 Once we have verified your identity we will provide you with such confirmation and access unless one of the grounds for refusal to do so under the Privacy Act applies.

 - Updating and correcting your information: If you think the information we hold about you is inaccurate, you may request changes to your personal information.
 If we agree that your personal information is to be corrected, we will provide you with an amended record of your personal information if requested.
-If we do not agree that the information needs to be corrected, we'll make note of your request on the disputed information as a "statement of correction".
+If we do not agree that the information needs to be corrected, we'll make a note of your request on the disputed information as a "statement of correction".

 If you're not satisfied with the way we've handled your complaint, you have the right to make a complaint to the Office of the Privacy Commissioner.